Communication to Completion: Modeling Collaborative Workflows with Intelligent Multi-Agent Communication: Experiments

-Speedup analysis reveals that performance steadily improves as the number of agents increases, with the largest configuration tested (1M+16W) achieving the highest speedup of $\mathbf{1.95 \times}$.
-This highlights the effective task parallelization and specialized skill utilization in larger teams.
-However, the incremental gain in speedup lessens as the team grows, suggesting that simply adding more workers yields progressively smaller advantages.
+Detailed analysis reveals that the incremental gain in speedup lessens as the team grows (from 1.54$\times$ to 1.95$\times$).
+This suggests that simply adding more workers yields progressively smaller advantages due to the inherent coordination overhead required to synchronize a larger workforce, aligning with Brooks' Law in software engineering.

 The multi-task evaluation with 1M+8W reveals C2C's ability to handle concurrent workloads effectively.
 When processing 2 tasks simultaneously, completion time increases from 11.25h to 21h (an 87\% increase), significantly better than naive linear scaling.
 Analysis of communication patterns shows that C2C naturally evolves hub-and-spoke topologies with managers as primary coordinators, avoiding the quadratic communication complexity that plagues peer-to-peer approaches.
 In multi-task scenarios, agents exhibit sophisticated context switching behavior, maintaining separate alignment factors per task and prioritizing communications based on overall workflow optimization.